tombedor/tombedor.github.io/docs/_posts/2024-02-02-advice-for-new-grads.markdown

 The generic interview formats are:

 ### Coding screen
-*The most important interview format for jr engineers is the coding screen*.
+**The most important interview format for jr engineers[^1] is the coding screen**.
 Practice them!
 I use HackerRank when I interview, but there are many similar platforms. *Put more time into practicing these than the time practicing all other interview formats combined.*

 When practicing, work on not only solving the problem, but communicating what you are thinking about.
 It is ok to stop and think, but when pausing talk about what you are puzzling through, e.g. I am wondering if a hash would make sense here.